It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

 Moreover, even the original Olympic athletes in ancient Greece have received garlic.
 Thus, the Greeks used garlic as the first performance-enhancing agent in sports (Rivlin 20011).

-As the name suggests, garlic or Allium sativum belongs to the leek or Allium genus of plants.
+As the name suggests, garlic or Allium sativum belongs to the plants’ leek or Allium genus.

 Since the perennial plant is also a member of the Amaryllis family or Amaryllidaceae, it is closely related to chives, leeks, and onions.

 In addition, garlic grows underground in the form of a bulb.
 Although the garlic plant is native to Central Asia, it also grows wild in southern European countries.

 Due to its intense aromatic flavor, the plant is present in virtually every cuisine worldwide.